Core-Team-META/CC-Collectables/README.md

 two clients can't pick up the same object, for example) but the network traffic is reduced tremendously.

 The library is built around the idea of "collectable groups".
-A collectable group is a collection of collectables in the heirarchy that are treated as a unit.
+A collectable group is a collection of collectables in the hierarchy that are treated as a unit.
 They are loosely tracked by the server, but only for keeping them in sync between clients and resolving conflicts.
 (Like when two players try to grab the same collectable at the same time.)